-The rule covers all employers with a total of 100 or more employees with few exceptions.
-Covered employers must develop, implement, and enforce a mandatory COVID-19 vaccination policy, with an exception for employers that instead adopt a policy requiring employees to elect either to get vaccinated or to undergo regular COVID-19 testing and wear a face covering at work.
+The OSHA rule covered all employers with a total of 100 or more employees with few exceptions.
+Covered employers were required to develop, implement, and enforce a mandatory COVID-19 vaccination policy, with an exception for employers that instead adopt a policy requiring employees to elect either to get vaccinated or to undergo regular COVID-19 testing and wear a face covering at work.

 Who is not impacted by the ETS?